Arthemyst/Football_analysis/README.md

 ## Introduction

-Program will be used to vizualization data about football players.
-Data of players are uploaded from FIFA databases prepared by member of kaggle.com community: https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset
+The program will be used to visualize data about football players Players data are collected from FIFA databases prepared by a member of the kaggle.com community: https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset
 Databases are separated by years, from 2016 to 2020.

 Process of preparing data:
-1. Extracted data from cvs files,
+1. Extract data from cvs files,
-2. Transformed data - automated in prepare_data management command,
+2. Transform data - automated in prepare_data management command,
-3. Loaded data to postgresql database - automated in add_data management command
+3. Upload data to the postgresql database - automated in add_data management command
+4. Create players value estimation models separated by positions (midfielders, attackers, defenders) - automated in prepare_value_estimation_models management command

-In program we can look how parameters are related to player overall rate and player value.
-We can compare players parameters, make visualisation of clubs, positions, nationality rankings etc.
+In program we can look how parameters was changing during years.
+We can compare players parameters, make visualisation of clubs, positions, nationality.
 Data vizualization is based on python libraries like pandas, plotly, nupmy.
+Estimation models are based on scikit-learn library and the Random Forest Regressor used.
-Vizualization works with website with usage of Django framework.
+Vizualization of website is based on Django framework.

 Features:
 - compare players parameters
-- find players in club and filter by year
+- find players in club and filter these by year
-- find detail of player in list of all players
+- find detail of player
-- find player in search field
+- find player in dedicated search field
 - estimate player value by choosing specific parameters related to position on field (midfielder, attacker, defender)

 ## Setup